Skip to content

 Terminal window

-runwisp service install # wire up systemd (Linux/WSL) or launchd (macOS)
+sudo runwisp service install # wire up the system-wide systemd service

 runwisp service uninstall # remove the unit/plist (data dir is preserved)